BasileBron/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
+/!\ Not finished yet, please report any mistakes /!\

 This repository was made during the reading of the [lecture notes](http://www.cs.bham.ac.uk/~jxb/DSA/dsa.pdf) revised each year by **Jhon Bullinara** and originally written by **Martin Escardo** and revised by **Manfred Kerber**.
 All are members of the School of Computer Science, University of Birmingham, UK.